Images Index> Images of People> This page

 Sunday School Picnic, about 1920

-1 Large group, dressed in all their finery, enjoying a summer garden party at the Rectory garden.
-Riber hillside is behind them.
+1. Large group, dressed in all their finery, enjoying a summer garden party at the Rectory garden.
+Pig Tree Lane (Pic Tor Lane today) runs along the side of the garden, just behind where the people are standing, and the hillside behind rises quite steeply.

 Ray Ash comments that the women wearing dresses, as opposed to blouses and skirts, in this series of photographs seems to be a strong pointer to the photographs being taken just before or, at the latest, in the very early in the Edwardian period when blouses and skirts became more popular.